So you’re looking for some beach vibes after you’ve finished up the classic Japan route!

 - 4:22pm Bus back to Ishigaki bus terminal

 - 5:21pm Arrive back at bus terminal

 Additional cost of activities for the beach day:

 - Glass bottom boat ride: 1,000 yen (US$9)

-If you’re not packing along your own snorkeling gear, there’s snorkel rental at Yonehara Beach.
+If you’re not packing along your own snorkeling gear, there was snorkel rental at Yonehara Beach when I went.

 There is no entry fee for the beach, and for the transportation, you can use the 5-day bus pass.